 What is a Validity Guarantee?

-Under a validity guarantee, certain requirements need to respect:
+Under a validity guarantee, specific requirements need to respect:

 - Any misdirected payments must be forwarded to the factoring company.
-For instance, if your customer pays you instead of your factor, you need to notify you factor and send him the owed money.
+For instance, if your customer pays you instead of your factor, you need to notify you factor.
+After such notification, you then need to send him the owed money.

 - A provision granting the factor the priority and the rights to allowed money in the unfortunate case that your business files for bankruptcy.

-In exchange, your factoring company will typically agree to provide all needed invoice documentation to your customers not only to simplify their payment facilitate their payment but also to fulfill any other essential requirements necessary to continue to do so.
+In exchange, your factoring company will typically agree to provide all needed invoice documentation to your customers.
+In doing so, not only will it simplify their payment process but also to fulfill any other essential requirements necessary to continue to do so.
 This way, your factoring company assumes the risk regarding a potential non-payment of the purchased invoices.
-Both your company and you as a business owner, are protected from being at risk when your customers default on their accounts.
+Protection from any risk for both your company and you as a business owner when your customers default on their accounts.